kirubakarangi/Crawl-from-flipkart/README.md

-# Crawl-from-flipkart
+# Crawl-from-flipkart-&-amazon
-Crawling a data from flipkart
+Crawling a data from flipkart and amazon